-Indicators/Examples Not present, not happening, not addressed in my classroom Aware of this, but not a focus Working on this, but still spotty, not fully developed Strength of my teaching and my classroom 1.5 Student Voice, "Ownership" and Responsiveness: e.g., Assignments elicit student perspectives; student voice is invited and celebrated; students use walls to post their work, their ideas, their questions, etc. (student ownership).
-Use of interactive journals, blogs, and response mechanisms- mimicking Twitter-and Google Classroom are incorporated into lessons along with other opportunities for students to express themselves and get strategic responses.
-Students use self-assessment tools to gauge their own progress/ growth over time; Students create goals.
-Students have opportunities to exercise choice in topics they want to learn about, in ways to engage in learning and to demonstrate their learning.
-Regular structured opportunities invite students to share their opinions, perspectives, ideas and experiences-and to be celebrated by the class.
-1.6 Student Identities Supported: e.g., Students are supported to explore, share and discuss their identities.
-Quotes, stories and examples about people who speak with pride and break barriers in standing up for their identity are shared.
-The cultures and languages and nationalities of students are represented in the curriculum of the class.
-Teachers reach out to families to learn about their students and family experiences and cultures, and find ways to bring this knowledge to bear in shaping an inclusive classroom and curriculum.
-Students' given and chosen first and last names are pronounced correctly and respectfully.
-Teachers know the language proficiencies and language practices of their students, and use this knowledge in supporting students to engage all of their languages and identities as assets in their learning.
-Teachers collect information to assess/document both the assets and the needs of students over time using objective measures.
-Referral of ELs for special education services uses a process that clearly differentiates between linguistic and academic concerns.
-Classroom activities engage students in exploring, respecting and celebrating the diversity of the classroom community.
-Teachers know the different EL typologies of students and provide appropriate support.
-1
+Indicators/Examples Not present, not happening, not addressed in my classroom Aware of this, but not a focus Working on this, but still spotty, not fully developed Strength of my teaching and my classroom 1.7 Student "Ownership" and Responsiveness: e.g., Students use walls to post their work, their ideas, their questions, etc. (student ownership); Use of interactive journals, blogs, response mechanisms that mimic Twitter and Google Classroom, are incorporated into lessons, yielding opportunities for students to express themselves and get a response; Student choice is provided. - 1.8 Student Identities Supported: e.g., Student voice is invited and celebrated; Assignments elicit student perspectives; Students are supported to explore, share, and discuss their identities; Quotes, stories, and examples of people who speak with pride and break barriers in standing with pride for their identity are shared; The cultures, languages, and nationalities of students are represented on the walls and in the curriculum of the class. - OTHER INDICATORS: